Serious about exploring New Zealand’s North Island? At one point or another, you’ll need to figure out where to stay in Wellington.

-The capital of New Zealand is one of the country’s most diverse & exciting cities, well-known for its emerging culinary scene and its burgeoning film industry—as its nickname of “Wellywood” hints.
+The capital of New Zealand is one of the country’s most diverse & exciting cities.
+Wellington is well-known for its emerging culinary scene.
+It’s also famous for its burgeoning film industry—as its nickname of “Wellywood” hints.

 Best places to stay in Wellington

-Within the areas in & around Wellington CBD, you’ll find the city’s best selection of hotels, guesthouses, hostels, and other places to stay including apartments and homestays.
+Within the areas in & around Wellington CBD, lies the city’s best hotels, guesthouses, and hostels.
+You’ll also find plenty of “non-traditional” places to stay including apartments & homestays.

 The best areas to stay in Wellington include: